Drivetrain Solutions

 Executive Summary

-During December 2025, Lockhart demonstrated a dual-engine local economy: a high-frequency, commuter-driven base economy anchored by grocery and utility retail, and a high-intensity, destination-driven visitor economy centered on BBQ, events, and downtown experiences.
-This comprehensive analysis synthesizes transaction-level consumer data, property valuation records, and behavioral analytics to provide the City with actionable intelligence for economic development strategy.
+In December 2025, Lockhart's economy operated on two tracks: a steady, commuter-driven base anchored by grocery and utility retail, and a higher-intensity visitor economy centered on BBQ, events, and downtown retail.
+This report combines transaction-level consumer data, property valuation records, and visitor analytics to support the City's economic development planning.

 Key Findings at a Glance